MattKimmmm/File-System/Lab5/Lab5/ReadMe.txt

-Errors and Warnings:
+Errors and Bugs:

-	Logical Mistake:
+	Logical Mistakes:
 		Using cin >> insteand of getline(), so there is an unnecesary printout following password prompt with touch <file_name> -p Command